The Psychology of MDMA: Why Does It Feel so Magical?

 Why Do People Become Psychologically Addicted To MDMA?

-Due to the action of serotonin on the limbic system, MDMA's euphoric effects are of an intensity beyond what non-users can imagine.
-The experience is a coalescence of different moods and sensations, all of which contribute to a high that is like a heightened version of waking up on your birthday at age 8.
+Due to the action of serotonin within the limbic system, MDMA's euphoric effects are of an intensity beyond what non-users can imagine.
+The experience is a coalescence of different moods and sensations, all of which contribute to a high that is like a heightened version of waking up on your birthday at age eight.
 In fact, many people who take MDMA for the first time are shocked that it is nothing like what they imagined.
 Instead of feeling "sped-up" and a bit crazy for a few hours, they find that a calm, beautiful, godly wave of familiar childlike satisfaction washes over them.

 Most of the MDMA literature available actually concerns ecstasy pills, which contain very little of the chemical and are padded out with generic stimulant fillers.
 The real drug, while taken at raves, is also used by shamans and some psychotherapists (albeit illegally), and is a world away from a cheap amphetamine buzz.
 Unfortunately, the general anti-drug messages employ scare tactics, grouping all stimulant highs together when MDMA is nothing like cocaine, methamphetamine or amphetamine.